Schema changes and the Postgres lock queue

 June 18, 2024

 Schema changes are hard.
-They're hard because there are multiple different failure modes, some of which require knowledge of how the underlying RDMS system works, especially with regard to object locking.
+They're hard because there are multiple different failure modes, some of which require knowledge of how the underlying RDBMS system works, especially with regard to object locking.

 Broadly speaking, there are two classes of breakage that can occur when applying database migrations: